bramadi/bramadi.github.io/content/authors/admin/_index.md

 website: ""
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Bramadi Arya was born in Padang, West Sumatra, Indonesia.
+He received his Bachelor of Science in Biology from Ahmad Dahlan University and his Master of Science in Biotechnology from Universitas Gadjah Mada, Yogyakarta.

+Bramadi is currently pursuing a PhD in Biochemistry and Molecular Biology at Faculty of Medicine Siriraj Hospital, Mahidol University, Thailand.
+He worked under the supervision of Assoc.
+Prof. Dr. Varodom Charoensawan at the Systems Biology of Gene Expression Regulation Laboratory.

+His research interests include applying bioinformatics and systems biology approaches to gain a better understanding of gene expression regulation.
+He is particularly interested in investigating how these approaches can be applied to the study of disease mechanisms and the development of precision medicine strategies.